Cornish Rex: Breed Profile, Personality & Care

 Appearance

 The Cornish Rex is a small to medium-sized cat with an athletic, elegant silhouette.
-Adult males typically weigh 3.5–4.5 kg (8–10 lb), while females stay between 2.3 and 3.5 kg (5–8 lb).
-Despite their slim build, these cats are well-muscled and surprisingly heavy in the hand.
+Adult males typically weigh 7.5 to 10 pounds (3.5–4.5 kg), while females stay between 5 and 8 pounds (2.3–3.5 kg).
+Despite their slim build, these cats are well-muscled and feel surprisingly heavy in the hand.

-The body is long and tubular with a gently arched back, deep tuck-up, and exceptionally long legs that give the breed its trademark high-stepping stance.
-The head forms a narrow wedge with prominent cheekbones, a Roman-curve profile, and tall conical ears set high on the skull.
-Large oval eyes give the face an alert, expressive look.
+The body is long and tubular, with a gently arched back, a deep tuck-up, and exceptionally long legs that give the breed its trademark high-stepping stance.
+The head forms a narrow wedge with prominent cheekbones, a Roman-curve profile, and tall, conical ears set high on the skull.
+Large, oval eyes lend the face an alert, expressive look.

 The hallmark of the breed is the coat.
-Cornish Rex cats have only the soft down layer of a normal feline coat — no guard or awn hairs — which produces tight, washboard waves that ripple along the body, legs, and tail.
-The fur feels like silk or warm suede, and every recognized colour and pattern is permitted.
+Cornish Rex cats carry only the soft down layer of a normal feline coat — no guard or awn hairs — which produces tight, washboard waves that ripple along the body, legs, and tail.
+The fur feels like silk or warm suede, and every recognized color and pattern is permitted.

 Personality